sinancang/IMDB_Logistic_Regression/README.md

 ![image](https://user-images.githubusercontent.com/57106474/203849591-11a85ce4-77f0-4caa-b4d2-cec429f72fa2.png)

 ### Introduction
-This is an implementation Logistic Regression with gradient descent implementation, used to perform sentiment analysis on IMDB reviews.
+Logistic Regression with gradient descent implementation, used to perform sentiment analysis on IMDB reviews.
 Given a review, our task is to predict whether the person likes or dislikes the film, as well as determine the most important words in our analysis.

 ### Dataset
 The dataset, provided by Stanford University, is a set of files that contain IMDB reviews of movies, accompanied by their rating scores appended to the filenames.
 There is also a vocabulary file provided which is a list of English words that are mentioned.